Bernie Sanders raises $18 million as Democrats' money primary kicks off

 Breaking News Emails

-WASHINGTON — Eighteen million, $12 million and $7 million dollars are the new benchmarks in the early 2020 Democratic fundraising battle.
+WASHINGTON — The early 2020 Democratic fundraising battle has new benchmarks — $18 million, $12 million and $7 million.

 That's how much Sens.
-Bernie Sanders, I-Vt., Kamala Harris, D-Calif., and Mayor Pete Buttigieg of South Bend, Indiana raised, respectively, in the first quarter of 2019, according to their campaigns — the only ones so far to announce their hauls ahead of the April 15 deadline for candidates to file reports with the FEC.
+Bernie Sanders, I-Vt., Kamala Harris, D-Calif., and Mayor Pete Buttigieg of South Bend, Indiana, have raised, respectively, in the first quarter of 2019, according to their campaigns — the only ones so far to announce their hauls ahead of the April 15 deadline for candidates to file reports with the Federal Election Commission.

 Fundraising is a critical test of strength, but it's difficult to know how to even assess candidates' money these days, since the party has never had a crowded presidential field like this in the era of small-dollar online donations.